 - Show the students Georgia O'Keefe's artwork.
 Discuss her paintings with the class.
 Focus on her ability to paint flowers close up.
 How does it compare to looking through a magnifying glass?

 - Show the students the real poinsettias, or the photos of these plants.
 Discuss the details of the poinsettias.
 Have students look at the plants through a magnifying glass.

 - On white construction paper, sketch poinsettias with a pencil.
 (But do not color in the drawings.)
 Fill the page with no more than four poinsettias.
 Encourage the students to focus on the detail in the leaves.

 - After sketching, go over the final lines of the drawing in black crayon.

 - Paint/color the poinsettias and the background.

 - Let dry.

-- Matte artwork on black construction paper with rubber cement (glue may cause the paper to wrinkle).
+- Mount artwork on black construction paper with rubber cement (glue may cause the paper to wrinkle).